 As we saw in the ‘Service Animals and The ADA: The Definitive Guide For Property Managers’ article, much progress has been made in the search for fairness and protection of disabled Americans and their legitimate service animals.
 But for those of you that have been property managers for any significant amount of time, you are well aware of the issue of tenants trying to pass off their dog as a service animal in an attempt to circumvent pet policies or to otherwise avoid paying pet deposits and fees.

-First, it's worth defining what a service and/or support animal is since it helps to understand why so many states would impose civil or even criminal penalties for impersonating a person with a disability.
+First, it's worth defining what a service and/or emotional support animal is since it helps to understand why so many states would impose civil or even criminal penalties for impersonating a person with a disability.

 Think of it this way; Service Animals are specifically dogs or miniature horses (seriously) which are trained to help legitimately disabled people with physical needs.
-Support animals can vary by species and help pet owners with emotional issues like depression, PTSD, or anxiety.
+Support animals can vary by species and help pet owners with emotional support issues like depression, PTSD, or anxiety.
 That’s about it in a nutshell.

 So, the service animal laws in various states are now slowly catching up to the reality that some people would falsely claim to be disabled for their own gain.